 Piggly Wiggly stores were started in Memphis, Tennessee.
 Once successful, they went in with a franchise model, when some of the franchise closed in 1922, then some players on the Wall street decide to short the share.
 Adamant at beating the pros at their game, the founder, Saunders decided that he will “corner” the market by buying all the stocks which were being traded and then lend it for short selling, and once no publicly trading stock is available will demand that his stock is returned.
 Since he will be the only one holding the majority of the stock, he can charge whatever price he can for that.
 The plan was great, except, the pros had better connection them him.
 The exchange suspended the trading of the stock.
 And the pros figured out that many widows and pension funds are holding the stock which cannot be traded anymore.
 They happily sold those stock certificates.
 Saunders who borrowed the money to buy this stock was in the deep red (badly under debt).
 New York stock exchange apologized by stating that the public harm was more dangerous than keeping the southern pride alive.
 Saunders had to file bankruptcy and his future entrepreneurial attempts were failures.

-Haupt, a member of New York Stock Exchange, was doing Cottonseed trading on behalf of a client, Alliant.
-The account was not only leveraged and largest for Haupt, it turns out later that the collateral receipts were fake.
+Haupt, a member of the New York Stock Exchange, was doing Cottonseed trading on behalf of a client, Alliant.
+The account was not only leveraged and largest for Haupt, but it also turns out later that the collateral receipts were fake.
 The company was bankrupt and the exchange took a major step of ensuring that the innocent customers of Haupt, should not lose anything in the process.
 The exchange convinced its members to put the money, it even convinced European banks who were the creditors to let the customers get to the “whole” first.
 The event was lauded as confidence inspiring by major newspapers.
 Eventually, customers got everything, creditor banks got about 50% back.

 Psychological gestures on the Wall Street work when they are neither really needed; nor intended.